To enable MySQL users to perform manipulation of the

 Enter your password when prompted.
 A non-

 rootaccount can be used, provided that the account has privileges to create new databases.

 world.sqlscript to create the database structure and insert the data using the following command:

 mysql> SOURCE C:/temp/world.sql;

-C:/temp/with the path to the
+Replace the path to the

-world.sqlfile on your system.Note
+world.sqlfile with the actual path on your system.Note

-On Windows, use slashes, rather than backslashes, when executing the
+On Windows, use slashes rather than backslashes when executing the

 mysql> USE world; Database changed mysql> SHOW TABLES; +-----------------+ | Tables_in_world | +-----------------+ | city | | country | | countrylanguage | +-----------------+ 3 rows in set (0.00 sec) mysql> SELECT COUNT(*) FROM city; +----------+ | COUNT(*) | +----------+ | 4079 | +----------+ 1 row in set (0.02 sec) mysql> SELECT COUNT(*) FROM country; +----------+ | COUNT(*) | +----------+ | 239 | +----------+ 1 row in set (0.00 sec)